spifftek70/Drone-Footprints/README.md

 > Date Created: 09/07/2019 \
 > Name: Drone_Footprints.py

 The purpose of this application is to accurately calculate the geographic footprints of individual drone images.
 Initially, it extracts specific metadata from the drone image files to determine each image's Field of View (FOV).
 Following this, the application performs a series of calculations to establish the geospatial reference of each image.
 Subsequently, it adjusts the image to align accurately with the Earth's surface within that FOV, ensuring precise geolocation without the need for stitching images together.
 This results in a remarkably efficient process.
-The final output includes a geo-rectified GeoTiff image file, accompanied by a GeoJSON file detailing:
+The final output includes a orthorectified GeoTiff image file, accompanied by a GeoJSON file detailing:

 - The Drone's Flight Path (as a LineString),
 - The Drone's Location at the moment the photo was taken (as a Point),